-As you get older, your immune system tends to weaken, which increases your risk of developing certain illnesses.
-Meanwhile, many vaccines aren’t a one-shot deal: You need a booster or repeat vaccine at specified intervals to stay protected.
+As you get older, it’s increasingly important to keep your immune system strong to reduce your risk of developing certain illnesses.
+And remember, vaccines aren’t always a one-shot deal: You need boosters or repeat vaccinations at specific intervals to stay protected.

 “Vaccines provide an excellent way to prevent illness and remain healthy,” says Richard Watkins, M.D., an infectious disease physician in Akron, Ohio, and an associate professor at Northeast Ohio Medical University.

 But which ones do you really need?
-Here are four vaccines every older adult should ask their doctor about.
+Here are four vaccines every older adult should ask their doctor about now.

 Vaccine #1: Tdap or Td Booster

 Your 11-year-old grandson might have gotten this shot last week, but don’t be surprised if you need one too.
 If you’ve never had a Tdap shot, you should get one as soon as possible.
 If you’ve previously had Tdap, you’ll need a Td booster every 10 years.
 Got a severe cut or burn but can’t recall the last time you had a Tdap or Td booster?
 Check in with your doctor right away.

 - Tetanus (a.k.a. lockjaw), which causes painful muscle tightening and stiffness